February 02, 2021

-Aerial Mapping using Unmanned Aerial Vehicles (UAV/Drone)
+(c) Aerial Mapping using Unmanned Aerial Vehicles (UAV/Drone)

 Coming to another advanced technology in tunnel monitoring & instrumentation is the use of Unmanned Aerial Vehicles (UAV)/Drones.
 Tunnel Construction sites which are slightly more complicated and complex than others need a high degree of analysis but are restricted as they are difficult to reach or gain access to.
 In such cases, UAV/Drones are really helpful.
 Let’s see what it is all about.

-UAVs or Drones are remotely-piloted aircraft that are programmed to follow a pre-decided route for take-off, flight, and landing.
+UAVs or Drones are remotely piloted aircraft that are programmed to follow a pre-decided route for take-off, flight, and landing.
 The unmanned aircraft feature HD/IR/Thermal cameras/laser scanner that is capable of taking images/videos/point clouds over a defined area at a specified height.

-Moreover, Large sites with complex structure require aerial surveys which avoid expensive ground-based surveys.
+Moreover, Large sites with complex structures require aerial surveys which avoid expensive ground-based surveys.
 The technology also becomes beneficial during the construction process as it becomes easier to maintain a true picture of the site.

 Results from UAV/drone are in the following forms:

-The technology that has recently sprouted in the geotechnical instrumentation and survey field plays a very crucial role in design verification and assumption, construction field management, and long-term behaviour of tunnels.
+The technology that has recently sprouted in the geotechnical instrumentation and survey field plays a very crucial role in design verification and assumption, construction field management, and the long-term behaviour of tunnels.
 Moreover, it also provides safety for the surrounding structures and communities that fall in the zone of influence.

 With this, we come to the end of our article.
 For more such interesting articles on geotechnical monitoring and civil engineering, keep watching this space.